rveen/gserver/README.md

     /:user/file/*filepath
 	/*filepath

-The first one goes to a static file handler which will handle files from a root configured in .conf/config.g (TODO).
+The first one goes to a static file handler that translates that path to /_user/file/:user/*filepath.
+This handler doesn't create or need a session.

 The second handles the document root with its possible parameter substitution mechanism explained above.
 Any path that has not the form /token/file/* goest to this second route.

+## File upload

+Any POST request with files attached (multipart) and a field named "UploadFiles" that is handled by the second handler will store those files in /_user/file/$user/$folder/.
+$user is the current authenticated user and $folder is 'default' or the content of a field named 'folder' in the request.

+Without an authenticated user no files will be stored in the server.

 ## Templates